yudppp/git-svc/README.md

 ```bash
 $ GITSVC_WORKTREE_ROOT=_trees git svc init packages/b other-branch
 ```
-Only `packages/b` will exist in the created worktree thanks to `git worktree add --no-checkout` and `git sparse-checkout`.
+This creates a worktree under `_trees/other-branch` and links `packages/b` to it.

 ### Typical workflow

-1. Initialize a branch-specific worktree linked to your service (only that directory will be checked out):
+1. Initialize a branch-specific worktree linked to your service:
    ```bash
    git svc init packages/a feature
    ```